farhanishmam/farhanishmam.github.io/_pages/about.md

 <ul style="font-size: 16px;">
     <li> How can we enhance the representation of romanized Bangla for automatic back-transliteration using seq2seq models?</li>
-    <li> We propose large-scale pre-training corpus and Bangla back-transliteration datasets for fully fine-tuning language-encoders and seq2seq models.</li>
+    <li> We propose large-scale pre-training corpus and Bangla back-transliteration datasets for fully fine-tuning language encoders and seq2seq models.</li>
     <li> We aggregate representations from transliterated Bangla encoders with seq2seq models [Dual Encoders->Aggregation->Decoder architecture] to achieve SOTA on Bangla back-transliteration.</li>
 </ul>